-The construction started in 1758, hit several roadblocks, including bad planning, foundation issues and lack of funds.
+The construction started in 1758, hit several roadblocks, including bad planning, foundation issues and a lack of funds.
 The building, finally completed in 1790, soon met the end of its function as a church with the start of the French Revolution.
 After the Constituent Assembly declared the building to become a shrine to French heroes, it also became known as the Pantheon, meaning “the place where the gods live.”

 Under Napoleon, the building became a church again for a short time.
 Alternating between being a church and a mausoleum over the years, it is now the final resting place of France’s many cultural heroes and thinkers.